Welcome to 1st/2nd Harbord Scout Group

 They must be fire retardant.
 Old picnic rugs are good, as the stripes make it easier to line up the badges. (if you want them inlines)

 They become a wonderful keepsake of their years in Scouts and are often handed down the family.
 When they go up to the next section and get a new uniform, the old uniform badges can be sewn onto the blanket.
 Also instead of buying expensive souvenirs on holidays and outings, buy a sew-on badge instead.

 We try to keep our fees as low as possible by holding fundraising events.
-Fees are payable in advance for the remainder of the calendar year
+Fees are payable to Scouts NSW and to the Group.

 Active parent support is so critical for any community-based club to thrive so your support in any form will be much appreciated.

 Leader 4 Open - Please apply

 Venturers - Once our Scouts reach the age of 15 they can choose between Curl Curl Brookvale or Fairlight Manly Groups.
 1st 2nd Harbord would like to start a Verturers unit once we have enough leaders and parent helpers

 Parent Committee (meets for 90 minutes each month)